The stellar mass function and evolution of the density profile of galaxy clusters from the Hydrangea simulations at $0<z<1.5$: Radial satellite density profiles within the clusters

 to obtain the concentration parameter, minimizing the $\chi^2$ value between the functional form and the densities in each bin.
 For the $z \approx 0.1$ example shown in Fig.~\ref{fig:density_profile_0.101}, the best-fit NFW profile is shown as a solid blue line, with the light blue shaded band marking the region that is covered by $\Delta\chi^2 \leq 1$ values of the fit.
 Within the uncertainties, this fit provides a good description of the density profile.

 A point worth mentioning here is that the NFW profile is fitted only within a (projected) radius of 1, rather than $2 \times R_\mathrm{200c}$, from the cluster centre of potential as in most of the observational studies that we compare to.
 As can be seen in Fig.~\ref{fig:density_profile_0.101}, the rightmost dark-blue point (open circle) at $R > R_\mathrm{200c}$ lies far below the best-fit NFW profile.
 Including this point in the fitting procedure would drive up the best-fit concentration and force a shift of the blue line towards the right side of the figure, resulting in an overall much worse fit (both visually and in terms of the best-fit $\chi^2$ value).
 This behaviour is present in all the snapshots within the redshift range $0< z <2$.
-Therefore, we conclude that the stellar surface density profile of the Hydrangea clusters is well represented by the NFW profile only up to a distance of $R_\mathrm{200c}$ from the cluster centre, and use this radial distance limit in our fitting procedure for all the redshifts.
+Therefore, we conclude that the stellar surface density profile of the Hydrangea clusters is well represented by the NFW profile only up to a distance of $R_\mathrm{200c}$ from the cluster centre, and use this radial distance limit in our fitting procedure for all the redshifts. {\modtext This changed radial limit compared to the observations may lead to a slight difference in the estimated value of the concentration.
+However, as the concentration of the density profile is mainly dependant on the characteristic radius $r_s$ in terms of including the radial range, having extended profiles beyond $r_{200}$ does not make any significant difference to the estimation for the concentration range we are concerned about in this work ($r_s \leq 0.7 \times r_{200}$ for $c \geq 1.5$).}

 At each redshift, we calculate the best-fit satellite concentration for three orthogonal projections as described above.
 Figure~\ref{fig:nfw_evolution} shows the evolution of the mean satellite concentration (averaged over all three projections) over redshift as blue points, with error bars representing the standard deviation between projections.
 The area within the error bars is shaded light blue for clarity.
 The light-orange, light-green, magenta, purple, and red symbols show observationally measured satellite concentrations over different redshift ranges, as indicated by the horizontal error bar \citep{Muzzin_2007,Budzynski2012MNRAS,vdb14,van2015evidence,wang2018satellite}.